alexose/somar/README.md

-# omar
+# Oregon Mini Art Residency

-Oregon Mini Art Residency
+Website for the Oregon Mini Art Residency.
+No JS libraries or build tools because those are for suckers.